MediclinicCapstoneP/MediClinic_Repo/project/README.md

 ### 2. Environment Configuration

-Create a `.env` file in the project root with your Supabase credentials:
+Create a `.env` file in the project root with your credentials:

 ```env
 # Supabase Configuration